-Article courtesy: Mary Fran Wiley of Frannycakes
+Article and recipe courtesy of Mary Fran Wiley

 It’s no secret that I think cupcakes have magic healing powers.
 Or that they are a divine sort of therapy.
 This particular recipe is no exception.
 Actually, it might just be the cupcake that proves the rule.

 This summer hasn’t been quite what I had planned for myself.
 There haven’t been neighborhood festivals every week or long walks on the lakefront discussing the meaning of life, the universe and everything.
-(Ok, fine knowing the answer to all of that is 42 defeats the point of the discussions, but I digress).
+(Ok, fine knowing the answer to all of that at 42 defeats the point of the discussions, but I digress).
 It was supposed to be filled with trips to friends in not too far away places and movies in the park.
 I was supposed to be making new friends and cherishing the time I had left with some of the old ones before they moved away.

 But then I had a flare.
 And life went back to being one foot in front of the other.
 It went back to being a routine with very little time for anything but working and surviving.

 But these almond cupcakes.
 These delicious, sweet things.
 They kept coming to me.
 When I could do nothing more than lay still and hope there wasn’t a breeze, I would imagine the tart apricot filling bursting from the cake.
 I could feel the honey buttercream melting on my tongue.
 The scent of the almond cake invaded my dreams.